Skip to content

 Partnership agreements in the Netherlands

 In this blog we inform you about the possibility of entering into such a partnership in the Netherlands.
-It is advisable to seek advice from a lawyer specialising in company law when setting up a partnership (maatschap).
+It is advisable to seek advice from a lawyer specialising in company law when setting up a partnership in the Netherlands.

 The so-called partnership (maatschap) and cooperation (samenwerking, vennootschap onder firma) are forms of cooperation between companies or entrepreneurs.
 In both forms, the members or partners also operate independently of each other; however, they have established an additional form of enterprise to pursue a common purpose.

-WHAT DOES A PARTNERSHIP (MAATSCHAP) MEAN IN THE NETHERLANDS?
+WHAT DOES A PARTNERSHIP MEAN IN THE NETHERLANDS?

 Partnership in the Netherlands means cooperation between two or more persons in pursuit of a common purpose.
 In this way, the partners can operate independently of each other, but still pursue a purpose together and make decisions in this regard.
 Partnerships are particularly common in independent professions such as family doctors, notaries, lawyers and consultants.
 Through the partnership they can, for example, share the costs of a respective project.

-It is common for the partners of a maatschap to conclude a contract, the so-called partnership agreement, which regulates, among other things, costs for the respective project and the activities of the individual partners or members.
+It is common for the partners of a maatschap to conclude a contract, the so-called partnership agreement in the Netherlands, which regulates, among other things, costs for the respective project and the activities of the individual partners or members.
 How much influence the joint partnership has on each individual partner depends on the partnership in question and the agreements made between them.
 The Dutch Code only stipulates that each of the partners contributes something to the joint project and shares in any profits.

 DOES A PARTNERSHIP HAVE TO BE ENTERED IN THE COMMERCIAL REGISTER?